Our seagrass furniture is handcrafted in Bali, Indonesia.

 natural water hyacinth and if they do, is priced very high.
 They are now selling Abaca which is easier all around but not

 nearly as lovely and smooth.
-Our prices are still consistent with large box stores and we pass this on to you.
-We ship
+Our prices are still competitive with large box stores.
+We are happy to pass this on to you.

-as it does grow in abundance in Indonesia.
-It grows so rapidly that it clogs up the water ways and now has regulated
+does grow in abundance in Indonesia.
+It grows so rapidly that it clogs up the water ways and now has regulated harvesting,

 Back to Home Page (Click Here)